karalef/quark/README.md

 # Quark

-Quark is a post-quantum crypto-secure identity.
+Quark is a post-quantum crypto-secure crypto library.

 ## Why?